johnstontrav/klairejohnston-hugo-cms/site/content/post/how-a-7-whiteboard-saving-our-sanity.md

 keywords:
   - "#homeschoolsanity #homeschooling #mentalhealthhow #stayhome #anxiety #selfisolation #quarantinelife #corona #covid_19\U0001F637 #covid #covid19news #coronaviruspandemic #virus #covıd19 #coronavirusitalianews #cornavirus #codvid19 #pandemic"
 description: >-
   Forget toilet paper.
-Two other tiny white squares have revolutionised our
-  #selfisolation and homeschooling journey.
-And they don't look to be falling
+Two other tiny white squares have revolutionised my family's #selfisolation and homeschooling journey.

-  out of favour with the kids any time soon.
+  And they don't look to be falling out of favour with the kids any time soon.
 image: /img/img_2302.jpg
 ---
 As I type, my sons are sitting on our back deck playing HANGMAN with Nan on FaceTime.
 Yes, we've gone 'old school' games quite quickly in this household.